jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

   some valuable lessons.
 Here are five things you can learn from the experience.
 image: /assets/images/posts/punched-in-the-face-latimore-1.jpeg
 ---
 For 12 years of my life, I got punched in the face for a living.
-Well, that’s technically not the most precise way to explain what a boxer does, but it’s accurate enough to get the most miserable and significant parts of the job explained to people.
+Well, that’s technically not the most precise way to explain what a professional boxer does, but it’s accurate enough to get the most miserable and significant parts of the job explained to people.

 However, my career as a heavyweight boxer wasn’t the first time I suffered the misfortune of being punched in the face.
-I didn’t start fighting until I was 22 years old.
-The majority of the decade prior to that was mostly peaceful, but from birth until the age of 13, I’d been punched in the face—a lot.
+I didn’t start fighting in the ring until I was 22.
+The majority of the decade before that was mostly peaceful, but from birth until the age of 13, I’d been punched in the face—a lot.

 I don’t want to give the impression that I was the school or neighborhood punching bag.

 I grew up in the projects, a.k.a “The hood” or “The ghetto.”
 Hell, by any other name, is still hell.
 I lived there until I was 18.
 I went to school with kids from my projects and other projects until I was 14.
 In this type of place, fighting was a way of life—and I did not live vicariously.

-***Learn more about&nbsp;[my life in the ghetto here](https://edlatimore.com/the-projects/){: target="_blank" rel="noopener noreferrer"}.***
+***Learn more about***&nbsp;[***my life in the ghetto here***](https://edlatimore.com/the-projects/){: target="_blank" rel="noreferrer noopener"}***.***

 I was suspended a lot and, at one point, even threatened with expulsion.
 Almost all of my offenses dealt with fighting.
 I can also proudly say that I never started a physical confrontation, at least in the sense that I went looking for a fight.